 Here $\epsilon$ is a cutoff where we glue different geometries and it should be related to $\Gamma$.
 We also assume that $\epsilon \ll 1$ and neglected higher orders of $\epsilon$.
-As we would see, this corresponds to a large coupling $\lambda$ in the original model.
-Note that we have assumed a solid background of AdS$_2$ geometry for the MQ model, this a direct consequence of having small number of probe fields.
-When the external field contains $O(N)$ degree of freedom, there would be back-reaction which changes the AdS$_2$ geometry.
+As we will see, this corresponds to a large coupling $\lambda$ in the original model.
+Note that we have assumed a solid background of AdS$_2$ geometry for the MQ model, which is a direct consequence of having small number of probe fields.
+When the external field contains $O(N)$ degree of freedom, there will be back-reaction which changes the AdS$_2$ geometry.